Li Keju

-Li Keju (died 885) was a sinicized Uyghur warlord of the late Tang Empire who served as the military governor (jiedushi) of Lulong (盧龍) around modern Beijing from 876 to 885.
+Li Keju (died 885) was a sinicized Uyghur warlord of the Tang dynasty of China, who served as the military governor (jiedushi) of Lulong (盧龍) around modern-day Beijing from 876 to 885.

 Life

 Early years

 Li Keju was born during the mid-9th century, although the exact date is uncertain.
 His father Li Maoxun had been a Uyghur of the Abusi (阿布思) tribe.
 The tribe had been subdued during the 840s by the Lulong military governor Zhang Zhongwu and members of its nobility—including Li Maoxun—had been obliged to take Chinese names (including the imperial clan's surname Li) and to live in Lulong, working with its military to pacify the northern border of the Tang Empire.
 In 875, Li Maoxun overthrew the military governor Zhang Gongsu in a mutiny and took control of the region.
 He was subsequently confirmed by Emperor Xizong as the new military governor.
 The next year, Li Maoxun requested retirement from the post, recommending his son to succeed him.
 The emperor allowed the retirement, named Li Keju the acting military governor, and subsequently formally commissioned him as the full military governor later in the year.